Finding Balance as a Visual Artist: Tips to manage life and business as an artist.

 Setting boundaries is also essential when balancing artmaking with other responsibilities.
 For example, communicating your needs to family and friends can help them understand your art’s importance, make time, and respect your boundaries.

-It would be best if you had solid blocks of creative and business time to get things done in your art business.
-You probably give and take on different jobs and time blocks to keep your home running.
+It would be best if you had dedicated blocks of time for both creative and business activities to get things done in your art business.
+You likely juggle multiple jobs and time blocks to keep your home running smoothly.
 Overlay those times as well as similar time commitments from other household members.
 Then look for available slots for your “art time” that don’t compete and make them sacred.

 Balancing artistic integrity and making a living.